Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Acknowledgments

 \section{Acknowledgments}

-LG, IP, and MD acknowledge funding by the European Union under the project ROBOPROX (reg. no. CZ.02.01.01/00/22\_008/0004590).
+LG and IP acknowledge funding by the European Union under the project ROBOPROX (reg. no. CZ.02.01.01/00/22\_008/0004590).
+MD's work was supported by the Czech Science Foundation, project No.~24-11845S.
 LG also acknowledges the Student Grant Competition of the Czech Technical University in Prague (project no.~SGS25/002/ OHK1/1T/11).

 \FloatBarrier